If you’ve ever been to China, you might have seen some of their interesting dog breeds.

 They could be considered lazy, as their favorite hobby is to sleep.
 They’re still athletic enough to have a good run around when they want one.

 Owners often praise the breed for its easygoing nature, and although they might not be the cutest in appearance, they certainly make excellent companion dogs.

-The Chinese Imperial Dog is another small Chinese dog breed and is considered a toy dog.
+The Chinese Imperial Dog is another small Chinese dog breed (the “smaller ” version of the Shih Tzu) and is considered a toy dog.

 They’re also known as the “Imperial Shih Tzu,” although the two breeds aren’t closely related.

 It’s a translation of “lion dog,” as they’re another breed that’s thought to look like the lion guardians from ancient Chinese culture.

 They were first bred in China by the royal family as companion dogs, and some of the smaller ones were actually carried in sleeves!

 However, they’ve always been recognized as separate breeds in China.
 Its long and wavy coat knows the breed that’s also very dense.

 The coat can either be kept long or trimmed, but the trimmed version is more common for owners because it’s much easier to manage.